-Turtle Creek Academy was established in 1998 by Virginia McDonald in response to the current research on how preschool children come to learn.
-Based on current research and best practices in education, Ms. McDonald created a stimulating curriculum with help from a very devoted and nurturing staff.
-The well-developed program, the professional and caring teachers, and the charming facility make this preschool an optimum environment for children to flourish to their maximum potential.
+Turtle Creek Academy was established in 1998 by Virginia McDonald, in response to research about how preschool children learn and grow.
+Based on current science and best practices in education, Ms. McDonald created a stimulating curriculum with the help of her devoted and nurturing staff.
+From this insightful structure to our professional and caring teachers, Turtle Creek provides an optimal environment for children to flourish and reach their maximum potential.

 Housed in the old Wortley Building, Turtle Creek Learning Academy is proud to be a part of the fabric of Marlboro’s rich history.
 Originally constructed to hold grain and potatoes, an old railroad line ran behind the building, where goods were loaded to be transported to markets up north.
 The train tracks have since been taken up, with a lovely shaded and paved nature trail now in its place.

 Over the years, the Wortley has been used as an auxiliary train station, a nursery, and offices for small businesses, all the while maintaining its rustic charm.
 At TCLA, we believe that this little brick schoolhouse dovetails with the philosophy of our mission and values.
 Indeed, many parents have commented that walking into our school feels like coming home.

 Our mission at Turtle Creek Learning Academy is to provide exceptional education for the preschool child in a loving, nurturing environment.